Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Problem Definition

-Given $P_{\rm L,avg}$ is a function of $\Gamma_i$, we are interested in determining the optimal reflection coefficients to maximize $P_{\rm L,avg}$, subjecting to the following constraints.
-Constraint $C1$ defines the domain of the power reflection coefficient $\abs{\Gamma_i} \leq 1$, whereas $C2$ and $C3$ include the boundary conditions for $\Gamma_{{\rm a}i}$ and $\Gamma_{{\rm b}i}$, respectively.
-To meet the minimum SER requirement, the tag's modulation index $m_{i,k}$ must be greater than $m_{\rm th}$, as stated in constraint $C4$.
-Furthermore, constraint $C5$ ensures the tag can continuously generate the information signal by setting the tag to at least harvest the minimum power threshold $P_{\rm L,min}$ at all states.
-Moreover, constraint $C6$ requires the backscattered signal of all different symbols to be greater than the minimum backscattered power threshold $P_{\rm b,min}$ to make sure the reader can accurately receive and decode the signal.
-Incorporating these constraints and setting maximizes $P_{\rm L,avg}$ as the objective, the optimization problem is defined as:
+Since $P_{\rm L,avg}$ depends on $\Gamma_i$, the goal is to determine the optimal reflection coefficients that maximize $P_{\rm L,avg}$, subject to the following constraints.
+Constraint $C1$ defines the domain of the reflection coefficient $\abs{\Gamma_i} \leq 1$, while $C2$ and $C3$ establish the boundary conditions for $\Gamma_{{\rm a}i}$ and $\Gamma_{{\rm b}i}$, respectively.
+To meet the minimum SER requirement, the tag's modulation index $m_{i,k}$ must exceed $m_{\rm th}$, as specified in constraint $C4$.
+Additionally, constraint $C5$ ensures continuous operation by requiring that $P_{{\rm L}i} \geq P_{\rm L,min}$.
+Finally, constraint $C6$ requires the backscattered signal of all different symbols must exceed the minimum backscattered power threshold $P_{\rm b,min}$, ensuring that the reader can accurately receive and decode the signal.
+With these constraints in place and maximizing $P_{\rm L,avg}$ as the objective, the optimization problem is defined as: